CAIDA/route-collectors/README.md

 # route-collectors
-This repository contains project materials for collaboration on information pertaining to BGP Route Collectors
+This repository contains  materials related to the BGP Route Collectors Collaboration